Race Day Details

 General

 This is a semi-supported race.
 You are responsible for hydration, fuel and equipment.
 Volunteers will be at transition locations to assist.
-There will be bathrooms at the Hayward Curling Club for pre and post race, and a porta-potty at the Mosquito Brook Trailhead for during the race.
+There will be bathrooms at the Hayward Curling Club for before and after the race, and a porta-potty at the Mosquito Brook Trailhead for before and during the race.

-Race packet pick up is 4-7 pm on July 24 or at 7 am on July 25 (race day) at the Hayward Curling Club.
+Race packet pick up is 4-7 pm on July 24 or at 7 am on July 25 (race day) at the Hayward Curling Club at 12475 N US Highway 63.
+You will get your Tricky Trout dry bag at this time!
+Shirts are also available for purchase.

 Part 1, Paddle